Hire the Top 3% of Freelance Integration Developers

 Integration developers are highly sought after for their skills in streamlining the operations and architecture of digital information systems for better performance, efficiency, and cost.
 In fact, the US Bureau of Labor Statistics projects that employment of computer systems analysts will grow by 10% from 2022 to 2032, well beyond the 3% average growth across all occupations.
 Such developers often have extensive experience across many related technologies and can help an organization avoid common pitfalls associated with fragmented technology stacks, which include impediments to collaboration and a lack of stability, scalability, and resilience.

-The purpose of this guide is to mitigate these two challenges for you by helping you to better understand the role of an integration developer in your organization.
+The purpose of this guide is to mitigate these two challenges for you by helping you to better understand the role as it pertains to your organization.
 We review common skills and technologies to look for, as well as how to differentiate between more- and less-experienced candidates.
 We also offer tips for writing an accurate job description and suggest questions to ask during the interview process to accurately gauge the candidates’ qualifications.

 What Attributes Distinguish Quality Integration Developers From Others?